Renormalisation Group Flows of Deformed SYK Models: Conformal perturbation theory

 where the constant $b$ is given by \eqref{constant b}.

 We now argue that the leading correction to $\tilde{I}_{\text{CFT}}$ due to the effect of $\tilde{I}_{\text{UV}}$ takes the form of a Schwarzian action and gives a linear-in-temperature contribution to the specific heat.
-The argument we make is analogous to the one used for the single SYK \cite{Kitaev:2017awl, Rosenhaus:2018dtp}.\footnote{In Appendix \ref{app:Schwarzian contribution to the specific heat} we show that this argument gives the correct low temperature entropy in the integrable case of a single SYK model with $q=2$.} It will be convenient to rewrite the reparameterisation modes $\phi(\tau)$ in terms of modes on the line $f(\tau)$, defined by
+The argument we make is analogous to the one used for the single SYK \cite{Kitaev:2017awl, Rosenhaus:2018dtp}.\footnote{In Appendix \ref{app:Schwarzian contribution to the specific heat} we show that this argument gives the correct low temperature entropy in the integrable case of a single SYK model with $q=2$.} For an alternative treatment of the Schwarzian action and near conformal perturbations see \cite{Jevicki:2016ito, Das:2020kmt}.
+It will be convenient to rewrite the reparameterisation modes $\phi(\tau)$ in terms of modes on the line $f(\tau)$, defined by

 After this transformation we find our solutions \eqref{full two point on circle deep IR} are parameterised as